 Sometimes professors only require you to read one or two chapters of a book.
 If the book is available as an e-book, you may be able to purchase only the chapter you need for much less than the entire book.

 Keep books in good condition so they have a greater chance of being sold back to bookstores or online.
 You won’t recoup all your cost, but some cash will be regained.

 Some textbooks are available at the Mitchell Memorial Library or Starkville Public Library.
 If they don’t have it, they may be able to get it through inter-library loan.
 They are usually short-term loans, but it might get you through while you wait for the textbooks being shipped.

-- Applying every year for scholarships (in early Spring) and financial aid (starting October 1st) will help alleviate some costs for attending Mississippi State.
+Applying every year for scholarships (starting October 1st for the next Fall) and financial aid (starting October 1st) will help alleviate some costs for attending Mississippi State.
 After applying, be aware of the guidelines such as deadlines, minimum GPA, number of class hours, etc. to keep financial aid and scholarships.